dsuplica/working-memory-jspsych-plugins/README.md

 # change-localization-jspsych-plugins
-A collection of plugins for running change localization experiments in jsPsych
+## A collection of plugins for running change localization experiments in jsPsych

+## Overview

+As of now, there are two current plugins: one to run single-task and one to run dual-task experiments.
+These are located in plugins.

+There are also a few demo experiments (single task color, orientation, and dual task ABBA)

+- To run the demos, run the corresponding html file.
+The task code is contained in a script located in the js folder